Alchemist-X/howcryptoworksbook/Chapter_11_NFTs.md

 ### The Problem NFTs Solve

 Before NFTs, the digital world had a fundamental flaw: perfect copyability.
-You can download the Mona Lisa in 4K and your copy is pixel-perfect.
-That makes “owning the image” meaningless: how do you own what anyone can duplicate at zero cost?
+Anyone can download the Mona Lisa in 4K and their copy is pixel-perfect.
+That makes "owning the image" meaningless: how can someone own what anyone can duplicate at zero cost?

 NFTs address this with **verifiable digital scarcity of the token**: a certificate of **provenance** that cannot be forged, even though the pixels remain copyable.
-When you buy an NFT, you’re not buying the image file, anyone can right-click and save it.
-You’re buying a blockchain-verified claim that says “this is the original and I own it.”
+When someone buys an NFT, they're not buying the image file, anyone can right-click and save it.
+They're buying a blockchain-verified claim that says "this is the original and I own it."

 This shift from physical to cryptographic scarcity unlocks something unprecedented: **programmable ownership**.
 Unlike a painting that just hangs on a wall, NFTs can evolve over time, **route royalties to creators where supported**, interact with other digital assets, and even control their own smart-contract accounts.
 The certificate of provenance becomes the asset, and it can be composed with other systems.